call-meRavi-SHORT-CODE/Tapzx-App/backend/README.md

-# Tapzx Backend API
+# Tapzx Backend API with SQLite

-A Flask backend with MongoDB for the Tapzx digital business card application.
+A Flask backend with SQLite database for the Tapzx digital business card application.

 ## Features